 1913: Map OS 25 Inch Essex LXXVII.4 of 1913 shows that some of the buildings comprising Stotter’s brickworks had been demolished and dividing hedgerows with adjacent fields had been removed.
 Kimberly Road housing and the entrance of Durban Road are shown partially complete.
 A small building is shown adjacent to the lower part of what became Durban Road.

 1935: Map OS 25 Inch Essex LXXVII.4 of 1935 shows that all of Stotter’s buildings had been demolished and the whole of the original Durban Road / Kimberley Road / Cheney Row / Ascham End estate had been completed, although we do not at present know exactly when.
+Stow Crescent and the lower part of Durban Road were built in the 1980’s.

 A406 Walthamstow Avenue